Rabies: Transmission

 The virus is usually present in the nerves and saliva of a symptomatic rabid animal.
 The route of infection is usually, but not always, by a bite.
 In many cases, the infected animal is exceptionally aggressive, may attack without provocation, and exhibits otherwise uncharacteristic behavior.
 This is an example of a viral pathogen modifying the behavior of its host to facilitate its transmission to other hosts.
 After a typical human infection by bite, the virus enters the peripheral nervous system.
 It then travels retrograde along the efferent nerves toward the central nervous system.
 During this phase, the virus cannot be easily detected within the host, and vaccination may still confer cell-mediated immunity to prevent symptomatic rabies.
 When the virus reaches the brain, it rapidly causes encephalitis, the prodromal phase, which is the beginning of the symptoms.
 Once the patient becomes symptomatic, treatment is almost never effective and mortality is over 99%.
 Rabies may also inflame the spinal cord, producing transverse myelitis.

-Although it is theoretically possible for rabies-infected humans to transmit it to others by biting or otherwise, no such cases have ever been documented, because infected humans are usually hospitalized and necessary precautions taken.
+Although it is theoretically possible for humans to transmit rabies by biting, no such cases have been documented, because infected humans are usually hospitalized and isolated by the time their saliva becomes infectious, and severe neurological weakness and dysfunction often make effective biting difficult.
 Casual contact, such as touching a person with rabies or contact with non-infectious fluid or tissue (urine, blood, feces), does not constitute an exposure and does not require post-exposure prophylaxis.
-But as the virus is present in sperm and vaginal secretions, it might be possible for rabies to spread through sex.
-There are only a small number of recorded cases of human-to-human transmission of rabies, and all occurred through organ transplants, most frequently with corneal transplantation, from infected donors.
+As the virus is present in sperm and vaginal secretions, it might be possible for rabies to spread through sex.
+There are only a small number of recorded cases of human-to-human transmission of rabies, and all occurred through organ transplants, most frequently corneal transplantation, from infected donors.

+Spread by unpasteurized milk from an infected animal is theoretically possible, although not supported by scientific empirical evidence, which excludes anecdotes.